simulamet-host/ecg_1_to_8/README.md

 pip install -r requirements.txt
 ```

+Download the PTB-XL dataset from [here](https://physionet.org/content/ptb-xl/1.0.3/).
+Unzip the dataset.
-To prepare the PTB-XL dataset, ensure the `PATH_TO_PTB_DATA` value from `convert_ptb.py` is correct, then run the following command:
+To prepare the PTB-XL dataset, ensure the `PATH_TO_PTB_DATA` value from `convert_ptb.py` is correct, meaning it is the path to the unzipped dataset, then run the following command:

 ```bash
 python convert_ptb.py
 ```

+We tested the code using Python 3.10 and the libraries from `requirements.txt`.

+The code should run on most computers with a GPU and CUDA installed.

+We provide usage examples below in the form of command lines.
+We provide pretrained models for 1-lead and 2-leads input which can be downloaded from the links above.
+The path to the models will be given as argument when running the program.

+The reported times are estimates for a computer with a recent GPU and CUDA installed.
+Preparing the PTB-XL dataset takes around 10 minutes, depending on the computer, but it only needs to be done once.
+Training the models takes around 4 hours.
+Generating outputs from the test dataset takes around 10 minutes.
+Generating outputs from a single csv input takes around 10 seconds.
+Computing the metrics on the test dataset takes around 3 minutes.

 ## Usage examples

-Training:
+### Training:

 One lead as input
 ```bash